Nourish - 6 Tips For Developing Healthy Eating Habits In Young Kids

-When I was offered a piece of pineapple I wasn’t that interested, then suddenly the pineapple is on a stick with melons, strawberries and grapes – now I want it!
+When I was offered a piece of pineapple I wasn’t that interested, then suddenly the pineapple was on a stick with melons, strawberries and grapes – then I wanted it!

-Maybe you make some toast with peanut butter and use bananas and rasins to create a bear face in it, or some gluten free coconut banana pancakes with fruit to look like owls or fish like this one!
+Maybe you make some toast with peanut butter and use bananas and raisins to create a bear face in it, or some gluten-free coconut banana pancakes with fruit to look like owls or fish like this one!

-Try making your child’s lunchbox in a theme each week – perhaps it’s an insect week with ants on a log using meridian peanut butter or almond butter and organic raisins; or it could be pirate week with pirate shaped sandwiches like this one.
+Try making your child’s lunchbox in a theme each week – perhaps it’s an insect week with ants on a log using meridian peanut butter or almond butter and organic raisins.
+Then again, it could be a pirate week with pirate shaped sandwiches like this one.

 Maybe it’s a Teddy Bear picnic week where you have an excuse to make these adorable almond hugging bear cookies.

 Make it fun, make it healthy and make it tasty!

 So that’s it!
 My 6 Tips For Developing Healthy Eating Habits In Young Kids.

 Fingers and toes crossed this may help some of you make healthy eating a more positive experience!

 I understand this is a tricky subject, so please remember that these are just a handful of tips gathered from experience and friends experiences.

 Perhaps you have some tips and routines of your own you’d like to share?